What Is Fast-Tracking in Project Management?

-Project managers have a number of tools and techniques they can use in order to meet critical deadlines.
-One of those techniques is called fast-tracking — a method of accelerating a project in order to deliver the end product sooner.
+Project managers have a number of tools and techniques they can use to meet critical deadlines.
+One of those techniques is called fast-tracking — a method of accelerating a project to deliver the end product sooner.
 Fast-tracking in project management is a schedule compression technique often used alongside the crashing technique.
-Crashing is when additional resources are allocated to a project in order to speed up its completion.
+Crashing is when additional resources are allocated to a project to speed up its completion.

 What is schedule compression?

-Schedule compression is a term used to describe the methods and techniques a project manager will use in order to shorten the project lifecycle.
+Schedule compression is a term used to describe the methods and techniques a project manager will use to shorten the project lifecycle.
 Schedule compression aims to preserve the existing project scope.

 What is fast-tracking in project management?